Ranking Top 10 Legnthiest NASCAR Tracks

 3. Pocono Raceway

-On our third list is the Pocono Raceway which is also 2.5-miles in length.
+Third on the list is the Pocono Raceway which is also 2.5 miles long.
 This Raceway is located in the Pocono Mountains in Long Pond, Pennsylvania.

 The Igdalsky and Mattioli families operate the track.
-Initially, the track was named Pocono International Raceway and opened in 1971.
+The track was opened in 1971 and was named Pocono International Raceway initially.

 The Raceway is nicknamed “The Tricky Triangle.”
-It is NASCAR’S one of the oldest Speedway.
+It is NASCAR’S oldest Speedway.
 Pocono has a unique triangular structure.
 Likewise, it has a challenging road course and length.

-Pocono has hosted many major events over the year.
-For example, it has hosted NASCAR Cup Series, NASCAR Xfinity Series.
-Likewise, it has also hosted the NASCAR Camping World Truck Series, IndyCar Series, and the ARCA Menards Series.
+Pocono has hosted many major events over the years, including NASCAR Cup Series, NASCAR Xfinity Series, the NASCAR Camping World Truck Series, IndyCar Series, and the ARCA Menards Series.

 2. Daytona International Speedway

-Daytona International Speedway is on our second list of the top lengthiest NASCAR track.
+Daytona International Speedway is our second pick for the lengthiest NASCAR track.
 It is located in Dayton Beach, Florida.

-This Speedway was opened in 1959 and has held the Daytona 500 since the opening of the track.
+This Speedway was opened in 1959 and has held the Daytona 500 since the track’s opening.
 NASCAR operates it, and it has been hosting the most prestigious races in NASCAR.

 Daytona is also known for being the World Center of Racing.
-This Speedway has various layouts: the NASCAR Tri-oval, Sports Car Course, NASCAR Road Course, and the Motorcycle Course.
-It has a seating capacity of 167,785.
+This Speedway has various layouts: the NASCAR Tri-oval, Sports Car Course, NASCAR Road Course, and Motorcycle Course.
+It has a seating capacity between 101,500–167,785.

 This race track hosts more racing events than any other racing track in the United States.
 It has hosted major events like the NASCAR Cup Series, NASCAR Xfinity Series, and NASCAR Camping World Truck Series.